Collecting Compensation for Safety-Related Vehicle Defects

 Call us to Speak With an Experienced Personal Injury Attorney Today

-Pennsylvania product liability laws can be tricky, so if you were recently injured in a car crash, please call The Law Offices of Michael T. Van Der Veen at 215-515-6892 to speak with a dedicated personal injury attorney who can explain your legal options.
+Pennsylvania product liability laws can be tricky, so if you were recently injured in a car crash, please call van der Veen, O’Neill, Hartshorn, and Levin at 215-515-6892 to speak with a dedicated personal injury attorney who can explain your legal options.
 Our dedicated legal team can assist you today.